 The following provides a short overview of the three statuses available to property visitors:

-- Invitees: A property owner owes the highest duty of care to an individual who was invited to the property.
+- Invitees.
+A property owner owes the highest duty of care to an individual who was invited to the property.

-- Trespassers: A minimal duty of care is owed to a trespasser who entered the property absent a license or invitation to enter the property from the owner.
+- Trespassers.
+A minimal duty of care is owed to a trespasser who entered the property absent a license or invitation from the owner.

-When a dangerous condition on a property is hidden or latent, the property owner has a duty to warn an invitee of such dangers when known to the owner or when the owner should have known of the dangerous condition’s existence.
-However, the specific degree of care that is required is dependent on the actual circumstances underlying the injury, such as the capacity and age of the injured invitee.
+When a dangerous condition on a property is hidden or latent, invitees should receive a warning about the hazard when known to the owner.
+Or when the owner should have known of the dangerous condition’s existence.
+However, the specific degree of care required depends on the actual circumstances underlying the injury.
+Such as the capacity and age of the injured invitee.

-Furthermore, business owners, homeowners and property owners possess a responsibility for the security and safety of all persons who are within the boundaries of their property, regardless of their status as an invitee, trespasser, or licensee.
+Furthermore, business owners, homeowners, and property owners are responsible for the security and safety of all persons within the boundaries of their property.
+Regardless of their status as an invitee, trespasser, or licensee.

-This means that dangerous conditions should be remedied by owners in order to avoid liability for any resulting injuries.
-For more on premises liability, visit our Personal Injury FAQ section.
+This means that owners should remedy dangerous conditions in order to avoid liability for any resulting injuries.
+For more on premises liability, you can visit our Personal Injury FAQ section.

 Contact Anastopoulo Law Firm for Help with Your Premises Liability Case